-I am a regular contributor to Reel World Theology, have covered the Calgary Underground Film Festival, and am an annual guest on the Whatever This Is podcast.
+I was a regular contributor to Reel World Theology, have written for Looking Closer with Jeffery Overstreet, and Calgary Film Festival, covered the Calgary Underground Film Festival, and am an annual guest on the Whatever This Is podcast.

 On this page you will find my growing collection of movie reviews.
 The list on the right is usually out of date, so scroll down to the 'Recent Reviews' section or search the site to find recent pieces.

 I also try to maintain a film diary over on Letterboxd.